chrisrcoles/auction-house-library/README.md

 - `routes` - Defines all of the routes for the entire application.
 - `tests`  - Contains all of the functional tests for the API endpoints.

+## Authentication Strategy

+The application uses Basic Authentication, with a provided username and password from the client to authenticate users appropriately.

+Once you run the `schema.sql` file.
+Your local database will be populated with one auctioneer and one participant.
+The hashed passwords are stored in the database, and all of the passwords - without encryption are viewable in the `tests/utils.js` file.

+The database seeds 1 auction, 1 auctioneer, 1 participant, and 8 items.

 ## API Documentation

 API documentation for all the endpoints is hosted via the [Hapi Swagger JSON plugin](https://github.com/glennjones/hapi-swagger).